hfunke/EnOceanSpy/README.md

 EnOceanSpy
 ==========

-Use your Raspberry Pi to log all incoming telegrams with an USB300 stick.
+Use your Raspberry Pi to log all incoming EnOcean telegrams with an USB300 stick.

 Requirements (hardware):
 Raspberry Pi
 EnOcean USB300

 Compile EnOceanSpy with the following command